kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 ## Introduction
 Horovod is an open source toolkit for distributed deep learning when the models' size and data consumption are too large.
 Horovod exhibits many benefits over the standard distributed techniques provided by Tensorflow.
-This post Training deep learning models
+The official document has already shown that only a couple of steps can allow users to enjoy the simplicity of training models at scale.
+This post, by contrast, focuses on explaining what happens over the model parameters and their gradients during training with TF + Horovod.

-Mainly about how the gradients and weights are communicated when training with TF and Horovod.
+## A Simple Example

-For illustration purpose, use a single dense layer and focus on how communication is done.
-Here is the setup, using hvd is simple: import and init it and bind to different GPUs.
-After that we define a single Dense layer, which takes a 4x2 matrix and output 4x3 matrix.
-So, the total weights are 2x3 kernels and 3 biases. we intentially the set inputs to be different for differnt ranks to mimic the behavior that different ranks load different piece of training data.
-Similarly differnet rank initializes theirs model with different parameters.
-The optimizer is SGD learning rate 1.0 with no momentum or nestkov to realize the simplest update formulate w = old_w+1xg.
+For illustration purpose, we use a one-dense-layer model which takes in a 4x2 input tensor and outputs a 4x3 tensor.
+Therefore, the total parameters of interest are 2x3 weights and 3 biases.
+We also adopt a typical SGD optimizer and set the learning rate as 1.0 so that the updating formula is simply `new_weights = old_weights + gradients`.
+The following python script shows this model with the settings of Horovod.
+To mimic the real-world scenarios, we intentially generate different inputs and parameters for different nodes.

 ```python
 import tensorflow as tf